Thousands of motorcyclists to ride in honor of bikers killed

 LACONIA, N.H.
 (AP) — Thousands of motorcyclists are planning to travel through New Hampshire as a tribute to seven bikers killed in a collision with a pickup truck last month.

 Organizers of the Ride For the Fallen 7 said Saturday's event started as a small gathering for motorcyclists to remember the bikers with a ride to the crash site in Randolph.
 It quickly grew into a large event for the 90-mile (145-kilometer) trip north from Laconia to Randolph.
-A memorial service will be held that afternoon.
+A memorial service will be also be held.

-The bikers were killed on June 21 when a pickup truck hauling a flatbed trailer crashed into the group.
+The bikers were killed June 21 when a pickup truck hauling a flatbed trailer crashed into them.
 The pickup driver, 23-year-old Volodymyr Zhukovskyy, pleaded not guilty to negligent homicide and remains behind bars.

 The state Emergency Operations Center will be open to help coordinate the ride.